cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 ```sh
 $ go mod tidy
 ```

+See the previous troubleshoot if it updates to a `cosmos-sdk` other than `v0.50`.

 With this done, you can move to defining some necessary functions of the module's keeper.